konsoletyper/teavm-site/_docs/flavour/routing.md

 title: Routing
 ---

+Routing is a powerful Flavour feature that lets you easily create single-page web applications.

-# Creating route interface
+# Creating a route interface

-The main purpose of routing library in Flavour is to provide a type-safe way to generate and parse URLs.
+The main purpose of the routing library in Flavour is to provide a type-safe way to generate and parse URLs.
 Thus, the first thing you have to do to start using routing is creating a **route interface**.

 Let's create a simple one: